How to Prevent Sexual Harassment in the Workplace

 Employees need to understand that they have an obligation to report sexual harassment concerns to their supervisor, manager or the Human Resources office.
 Only when your HR staff knows what is going on can they effectively address sexual harassment at work.

-- Policy about how sexual harassment investigations are conducted in your company, and
+- Policy about how sexual harassment (and other harassment allegations) investigations are conducted in your company

 Role of Managers in Sexual Harassment Prevention and Investigation